Canada's Secret to Escaping the 'Liberal Doom Loop'

 But Canada offers a fascinating exception.
 Like any country, it has its nativist media figures, anti-immigrant gangs, and terrorist attacks meant to shock the country back into a monocultural identity.
 But with each passing generation, Canadians have become more likely to embrace immigration.
 Canadians today are more tolerant, not only than their southernly neighbor, but also than previous generations of Canadians.
 For now, Canada seems to have achieved escape velocity from the liberal doom loop.

 What lessons can the Canada example offer other countries?
-Some of its features defy imitation.
-The U.S. cannot instantly recreate 200 years of inter-state relations.
-Its legacy of slavery permanently poisons its relationship with race.
+Some of its features defy imitation, particularly its geographical isolation and its distance from the world’s biggest migratory movements.
+The U.S., for example, cannot instantly recreate 200 years of inter-state relations; its legacy of slavery permanently poisons its relationship with race.
 White Americans still hold fast to old-fashioned, Westphalian notions that a nation-state ought to signify a sovereign monocultural identity—an idea Canada’s government rejected more than 40 years ago.

 But there is a clear lesson worth importing from Canada: When a city or province passes a certain threshold of diversity, pro-immigration politics can become a self-sustaining virtuous cycle.
 International research on xenophobia has found that whites who don’t know many foreign-born people are more likely to fear their presence, while those who actually know immigrants are much more likely to have positive attitudes toward them.
 This is true even in the U.S., where, despite Trump’s election, immigration is more popular than any period in the last 30 years.
 A majority of babies born in the U.S. for the last four years have been non-white.
 Historic ethnic diversity is not a future the U.S. can choose to accept or reject; it’s the only future on its way.
 And it's a world where Republicans might finally choose to imitate Canadian conservatives by looking to steal immigrants’ votes, rather than their children.